MatthijsKamstra/haxephp/haxephp/about.md

 ## Convert PHP to Haxe

-PhpToHaxe - tool for helping use php from haxe
+PhpToHaxe - tool for helping use PHP from Haxe

 <http://phptohaxe.haqteam.com/code.php>